qanhnn12/8-Week-SQL-Challenge/Case Study #8 - Fresh Segments/Solution/B. Interest Analysis.md

 ---
 ### 4. Does this decision make sense to remove these data points from a business perspective?
 Use an example where there are all 14 months present to a removed interest example for your arguments - think about what it means to have less months present from a segment perspective.
-From the business perspective, we shouldn't remove these data points even if those customers don't contribute that much to the business outcome.
+From the business perspective, we shouldn't remove these data points even if those customers didn't contribute much to the business outcome.
-When checking the timeline of our data set, I realize that this business has just started 1 year and 1 month.
+When checking the timeline of our data set, I realized that this business has just started 1 year and 1 month.
-The time was too short to decide whether those customers would go back or not.
+The time was too short to decide whether those customers will go back or not.
 ```TSQL
 SELECT
   MIN(month_year) AS first_date,